euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 CUDA, OpenCL and OpenGL [OpenGL]_.
 The first ones are more suited for an exact computation and the last one for image rendering.
 In the followings we are talking about modern OpenGL where the fixed pipeline is deprecated in favour of a programmable pipeline.

-..  a patchwork of 16-bit tile images on the display

 The main features of the slide viewer are to manage the viewport, the zoom level and to provide an image processing to render a patchwork of 16-bit images.
 All these requirements are provided by